-The Audit Committee has selected PricewaterhouseCoopers LLP as Vericel's independent registered public accounting firm to audit the consolidated financial statements of Vericel for the fiscal year
+The Audit Committee has selected PricewaterhouseCoopers LLP as Vericel's independent registered public accounting firm to audit the consolidated financial statements of Vericel for the fiscal year ending December 31, 2020.
+PricewaterhouseCoopers LLP has acted in such capacity since its appointment in fiscal year 1996.

 Shareholder ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm is not required by our Bylaws or otherwise.
 However, the Board of Directors is submitting the selection of PricewaterhouseCoopers LLP to the shareholders for ratification as a matter of good corporate practice.
 If the shareholders fail to ratify the selection, the Audit Committee will reconsider whether or not to retain that firm.
-Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent accountant at any time during the year if they determine that such a change would be in the best interests of Vericel and its shareholders.
+Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent accountant at any time during the year if it determines that such a change would be in the best interests of Vericel and its shareholders.

-As part of its duties, the Audit Committee considered the provision of services, other than audit services, during the fiscal year ended December 31, 2018 by PricewaterhouseCoopers LLP, our independent registered public accounting firm for that period, to ensure they maintain their independence.
-The following table sets forth the aggregate fees accrued by Vericel for the fiscal years ended December 31, 2017 and 2018, respectively, for PricewaterhouseCoopers LLP:
+As part of its duties, the Audit Committee considered the provision of services, other than audit services, during the fiscal year ended December 31, 2019 by PricewaterhouseCoopers LLP, our independent registered public accounting firm for that period, to ensure they maintain their independence.
+The following table sets forth the aggregate fees accrued by Vericel for the fiscal years ended December 31, 2018 and 2019, respectively, for PricewaterhouseCoopers LLP:

-Fiscal Year Ended December 31, 2017 Fiscal Year Ended December 31, 2018
+Ended December 31, 2018 Ended December 31, 2019

-Audit Fees Audit Related Fees \$971,150 (1) 8,100 \$930,500 (1)
+Audit Fees \$930,500 (1) \$959,000 (1)

+Audit Related Fees

 Tax Fees

-All Other Fees 1,800 2,754 (2)
+All Other Fees 2,754 (2) 1,800 (2)

-Total \$981,050 \$933,254
+Total \$933,254 \$960,800

-- (1) The Audit Fees for the years ended December 31, 2017 and 2018, respectively, were for professional services rendered for the audits and reviews of the consolidated financial statements of Vericel, professional services rendered for issuance of consents, comfort letters, assistance with review of documents filed with the SEC and out-of-pocket expenses incurred. - (2) Annual license fee for technical accounting research software and the use of accounting disclosure checklists.
+(1) The Audit Fees for the years ended December 31, 2018 and 2019, respectively, were for professional services rendered for the audits and reviews of the consolidated financial statements of Vericel, professional services rendered for issuance of consents, comfort letters, assistance with review of documents filed with the SEC and out-of-pocket expenses incurred.